RivaD2/reading-notes/301/class-01.md

 ---------------
 ## SMACSS | Adding organization to our CSS
-#### If you've ever jumped into the middle of a project, you know that that long line of CSS rules applied by those before you is well, slightly overwhelming.
+#### If you've ever jumped into the middle of a project, you know that, that long line of CSS rules applied by those before you is well, slightly overwhelming.
 ![Wayne](https://media.giphy.com/media/9udHO801PzozK/giphy.gif)
 #### As you stare down the long list of CSS rules that have been applied by those before you, you might feel the need to get organized.
 That is where SMACSS comes into play.